pagkly/Zed/Investopedia3/How Do Prepaid Debit Cards Work.md

 You can use a prepaid debit card for any transaction that you might otherwise use a credit card or regular debit card for.
 In many instances, the recipient of your payment may even be unaware that the card is prepaid.

-Some employers pay their workers with prepaid debit cards called [payroll cards](https://www.investopedia.com/terms/p/payroll-card.asp) (which can be useful if the person doesn't have a bank account or direct deposit).
+Some employers pay their workers with prepaid debit cards called [[payroll cards]](https://www.investopedia.com/terms/p/payroll-card.asp) (which can be useful if the person doesn't have a bank account or direct deposit).
 Many government benefits are also available via prepaid debit cards, including Social Security.

 ## Prepaid Debit Cards vs. Regular Debit Cards

-With a regular [debit card](https://www.investopedia.com/terms/d/debitcard.asp), the amount of money you can spend is tied to how much you have in the checking account it is linked to.
+With a regular [[debit card]](https://www.investopedia.com/terms/d/debitcard.asp), the amount of money you can spend is tied to how much you have in the checking account it is linked to.
 So you need to have a bank account to use a regular debit card, while you don't with a prepaid debit card.
 With a regular debit card, the amount of money you have available to you will also fluctuate from day to day, as money moves in and out of your checking account.
 With a prepaid debit card, you have a fixed amount of money to spend, which declines as you spend it and rises only if you reload the card.

 ## The Downsides of Prepaid Debit Cards